Preparing for Law School

 - Continue taking challenging courses that interest you.
 Consider courses in logic (offered by the philosophy department), analytical thinking and writing (many departments), and game theory (ECON365 or MAT132), which can help develop analytic skills necessary for the LSAT (Law School Admissions Test).

-- Talk to your advisor and the Career Development Center about internships.
+- Talk to your advisor and the Career Center about internships.
 Think broadly about the many ways law intersects politics, business, policy-making, education, etc. Consider a semester at the Washington Center interning in a law related field.

 - Contact Ms. Falcone to explore informational interviews with alumni working in legal field.